5-Minute Sweet Potato Smoothie

 Reducing the amount of liquid you add to the blender will help you get a thicker, spoonable texture that you need for a smoothie bowl.

-Be sure to use frozen sweet potatoes and frozen riced cauliflower to help you get that thick consistency.
+Using frozen sweet potatoes and frozen riced cauliflower will help you get that thick consistency.

 Once blended, pour into a bowl and add your choice of smoothie bowl toppings.